NationalSecurityAgency/ghidra/DevGuide.md

 A back-end implementation may be a stand-alone executable or script that accesses the native debugger's API, or a script or plugin for the native debugger.
 It then connects to Ghidra via Trace RMI to populate the trace database with information gleaned from that API.
 It should provide a set of diagnostic commands to control and monitor that connection.
-It should also use the native API to detect session and target changes so that Ghidra's UI consistently reflects the debugging session.
+It should also use the native API to detect the session and target changes so that Ghidra's UI consistently reflects the debugging session.
 It is the back-end's responsibility to discover targets in the session and map them to traces in the proper Ghidra language.
 Typically, it examines the target's architecture and immediately creates a trace upon connection.